 Page last updated:

-The latest big update to iOS has changed some aspects of how iPhone users find and view information.
-Despite the pandemic interrupting the last few months of pre-announcement development, Apple still had iOS 14 ready for WWDC 2020.
+This big update to iOS changed some aspects of how iPhone users find and view information.
+Despite the pandemic interrupting the usual months of pre-announcement development, Apple still had iOS 14 ready for WWDC 2020.
 Home Screen Widgets, App Library, a new translation feature, and speed improvements and design changes added up to a sizable release.

 iOS 14 Features